 Burn marks are constant reminders of painful thermal injuries.
+These appear as discoloured skin on face, neck, hands and legs.
 All of us have suffered from burns in some form or the other.
-This means that burn marks or scars are a common complaint.
-The challenge remains in getting rid of these stubborn scars as no amount of salon services or home remedies can help fade them away.
+This means that burn marks are a common complaint.
 Find out here about advanced medico-aesthetic treatments that can effectively reduce your burn marks right here!

 A burn can occur on any part of our body and cause evident damage to our skin.
 On the basis of the severity of the burn, it can be distinguished as follows.